jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - passed to another command
 - as a command reference

-Honestly said, in Circular there may not be much distiction between *lambdas* and *clauses*.
-So the notations may as well be switched:
+Honestly, in Circular there may not be much of a distiction between *lambdas* and *clauses*.
+So the notations may as well be switched around:

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" />